benfrancis/webthings-documentation/gateway-user-guide.md

 # User Guide

 ## WebThings Gateway for Raspberry Pi User Guide
-[WebThings Gateway](https://iot.mozilla.org/gateway) by Mozilla is a software distribution for smart home gateways which allows users to directly monitor and control their smart home over the web, without a middleman.
+[WebThings Gateway](https://webthings.io/gateway) is a software distribution for smart home gateways which allows users to directly monitor and control their smart home over the web, without a middleman.

-This guide assumes you have already followed the [Getting Started Guide](https://iot.mozilla.org/docs/gateway-getting-started-guide.html) to bring your gateway online.
+This guide assumes you have already followed the [Getting Started Guide](https://webthings.io/docs/gateway-getting-started-guide.html) to bring your gateway online.

 ## I. Introduction

 Congratulations on choosing to set up your own private Smart Home Gateway.
-This guide provides an overview of the Mozilla WebThings Gateway.
+This guide provides an overview of the WebThings Gateway.
 This guide covers release version 0.12.
 Hereafter we will usually just refer to it as the "gateway".

 The gateway lets you directly monitor and control your home over the web.
 Unlike many smart home hubs and connected